-To maximise the light entering the new space the client installed three Lumen Conservation Heritage HR4 rooflights, with fixed casements.
+To maximise the light entering the new space the client installed three conservation rooflights, with fixed casements.
 These were supplied with the additional protection of a coastal paint finish to protect them from the environment in which the property is situated.

-The low profile design of the Lumen Heritage rooflights satisfied the Building Conservation officers and ensured the external aesthetics of the property remained in-keeping with the original building.
+The low profile design of the conservation rooflights satisfied the Building Conservation officers and ensured the external aesthetics of the property remained in-keeping with the original building.